 The bitumen surface is supported by gravel pavement material (road base).
 Such pavements have a design life of 30 years, however often last beyond this (or are required to last beyond this due to insufficient resources).
 As older pavements are renewed the road is redesigned to Austroad standards, providing a safer and more comfortable alignment.
-The typical cost of a rural rehabilitation project is a minimum of $200,000 per km, but may be up to twice this cost depending on the amount of bulk earthworks (cuttings etc) and new drainage structures.
+The typical cost of a rural rehabilitation project is a minimum of $300,000 per km, but may be up to twice this cost depending on the number of bulk earthworks (cuttings etc) and new drainage structures.

 Council conducts a routine risk inspection of the road network, giving priority to the higher classes of road.
 Regional roads are inspected quarterly, with all roads inspected at least once per year.
-Each annual cycle involves 5,804km of inspection.

 As defects (such as potholes, damaged signs and guideposts etc.) are located, the information is logged using GPS and recorded in field computers.
 Maps of defects are then made available to maintenance staff to conduct repairs.
-The information is also used to help determine funding allocations to roads requiring upgrade.
+The information is also used to help determine funding allocations to roads requiring an upgrade.

 Disabled Parking Bays